Saideepak01/the_anime_database/README.md

+REST API for <a href="https://myanimelist.net/"></a>

+Jikan is a REST API for MyAnimeList.net.
+It scrapes the website to satisfy the need for an API

-Created a search operation of anime database using Jikan api
+Created a search operation of anime database using Jikan api :rocket: